 For the first time, New Zealanders get to have a say about the infrastructure they want in the future and the sort of life they wish to lead.
-This strategy will be different from previous ones because Infracom is an autonomous crown entity, providing independent advice.
+This strategy will be different from previous ones because Te Waihanga is an autonomous crown entity, providing independent advice.

-The Te Waihanga Act requires Infracom to develop a strategy that has “broad agreement” or consensus.
+The New Zealand Infrastructure Commission / Te Waihanga Act 2019 requires the Commission to develop a strategy that has “broad agreement” or consensus.
 This will be vital to its success.
 It will be far harder for any Infrastructure Minister to reject a strategy which has been co-designed in a collaborative fashion.
 We encourage all New Zealanders to engage with us throughout the development of the strategy.

 We’re establishing two reference groups to guide us in our work: